EricZhou0815/ada-coding-agent/README.md

 # Ada - Autonomous AI Software Engineering Team

+**“From Ticket to PR — Fully Automated.”**

+*Automatically turn scoped backlog items into review-ready pull requests, freeing your engineers to focus on the work that really matters.*

+- **End-to-End Execution**: Scoped tickets are implemented, tested, and PRs are ready for review without manual coding.
+- **Reliable & Deterministic**: Each PR respects acceptance criteria, coding standards, and your repo’s architecture.
+- **Accelerate Delivery**: Reduce backlog, save engineering hours, and ship features faster — every sprint.

 Ada is a multi-agent AI system that integrates directly into the software development lifecycle.
 By treating the agent as a longitudinal autonomous engineer, Ada processes full User Stories end-to-end: exploring code, planning implementation, writing changes, and opening Pull Requests — all without human intervention.

 ---